Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Seahawks vs. Patriots

 How to activate the Underdog bonus code for new users: If you have a Play & Get offer, enter any contest of $5+ to activate your welcome offer of $75 in fantasy bonus entries.

-Stevenson has not scored a touchdown in three postseason games after registering seven during the regular season.
-But those scores came in just five games.
+Stevenson has been shut down in the playoffs.
+He has not scored a touchdown in three postseason games after registering seven over five games during the regular season.
 He has scored just two touchdowns against teams with a winning record.
 Click here to sign up for Underdog Fantasy:

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog.